-WAC 173-441 Rule section Торіс Summary of change Status of rule language 173-441-124(2) Electricity - replace "netting" of electricity imports with exemption for electricity "wheeled through the state" Amend the definition of "imported electricity" to no longer exclude imports of unspecified electricity netted by exports within the same hour.
+WAC 173-441 Rule section Торіс Summary of change Status of rule language Ecology is evaluating the topic of balancing energy and may update the definition.
+173-441-124(2) Electricity - replace "netting" of electricity imports with exemption for electricity "wheeled through the state" Amend the definition of "imported electricity" to no longer exclude imports of unspecified electricity netted by exports within the same hour.
 Add definition of "electricity wheeled through the state."
 Add determinations for electricity "wheeled through the state."
-Partially drafted Ecology is gathering more information regarding determinations for electricity "wheeled through the state."
-Please share your comments.
+Partially drafted Ecology is evaluating the topic of electricity "wheeled through the state."
 173-441-124(3) Electricity - reporting by Electric Power Entities (EPEs) Allows EPEs to submit existing reports.
 Partially drafted

-Amendments proposed in this linkage rulemaking are shown using double underline (additions), double strikethrough (deletions), red font, and with a horizontal line in the left margin.
+Amendments proposed in this rulemaking are shown using underline (additions), strikethrough (deletions), and red font.